IMO cyber security requirements

 Adopted by the Maritime Safety Committee in June 2017.
 This resolution creates the legal obligation — it requires all ISM-certified companies to address cyber risks within their existing SMS.
 It is enforced via the ISM Code audit process and Port State Control.
 This is the document that makes compliance mandatory.

 The companion circular that provides the implementation guidelines — the “how.”
-It defines the five functional elements (Identify, Protect, Detect, Respond, Recover) that must be addressed in your SMS, and describes the specific controls required under each.
-Rev.3 was approved by MSC 108 in May 2024 and extends scope to cover physical security aspects under the ISPS Code.
+It defines six functional elements (Govern, Identify, Protect, Detect, Respond, Recover) that must be addressed in your SMS.
+Rev.3 was approved by MSC 108 (May 2024) and FAL 49 (March 2025), with the final circular dated 4 April 2025.

 The resolution applies broadly to all vessels that fall under the ISM Code.
 If your company holds a Document of Compliance (DOC) and your vessels have Safety Management Certificates (SMC), this applies to you — regardless of flag state, vessel age, or Class society.